-Age 1950/60+ DEC rating F Floor area 51,294 Heating fuel Natural Gas / Gas Oil / LPG / Biomass Projects identified Pipework thermal insulation improvements / Steam review and rationalisation / LED Lighting upgrades / Heating zone improvements / Voltage trim / Building fabric and insulation improvements / Replacement to high efficiency motors / BMS improvements / Automatic sub-metering General findings Controls approaching 60 year valves within the hear no longer operate. not enough control control.
-Faulty control additional control v may include 2 port The BMS front end replacement platfor W pipework and control ars old.
-It is reported that ospital building (that pro The problem is compound valves and zones to en rol valves should be rep alves that reflect the cur valves and new variable is now out of date and rm and front end (include connected. at some 3 port control wide control zones) inded as there are able effective heating blaced along with rrent operations.
-This e speed pumping. a modern ling outstations) Lighting The site is illuminated from a variety of light sources: approx. 90% T5 Fluorescent (automatically controlled), 8% CFL/T8 Fluorescent (switch start) and 2% LED.
-External carpark is approx 60% LED.
+Age 1950/60+ DEC rating F Floor area 51,294 Heating fuel Natural Gas / Gas Oil / LPG / Biomass Projects identified Pipework thermal insulation improvements / Steam review and rationalisation / LED Lighting upgrades / Heating zone improvements / Voltage trim / Building fabric and insulation improvements / Replacement to high efficiency motors / BMS improvements / Automatic sub-metering iew and improvements / ents / Replacement to ic sub-metering General findings Controls The hospitals LTHW pipework and control valves are approaching 60 years old.
+It is reported that some 3 port control valves within the hospital building (that provide control zones) no longer operate.
+The problem is compounded as there are not enough control valves and zones to enable effective heating control.
+Faulty control valves should be replaced along with additional control valves that reflect the current operations.
+This may include 2 port valves and new variable speed pumping.
+The BMS front end is now out of date and a modern replacement platform and front end (including outstations) should be installed.
+This should include coverage of the several blocks not currently connected.
+Lighting The site is illuminat 90% T5 Fluorescen Fluorescent (switch approx 60% LED. ed from a variety of light t (automatically controll n start) and 2% LED.
+Exte nt sources: approx. ed), 8% CFL/T8 ernal carpark is